 Mini Golf and Arcade on Carnival Radiance

 After the rest of my family woke up, during the day, we played mini-golf first and then took our kids to the arcade to play some games.
-The mini-golf is tucked on the top floor of one side of the cruise so it took a bit of effort to find, but was worth it.
+The mini-golf is tucked on the top floor of one side of the cruise so it took a bit of effort to find, but the search was worth it.
 It's complimentary to play mini-golf and the views from up top were very cool.

 The arcade was on the 5th floor so we trekked our way down to find it next to all the shops.
 To play on any of the games in the area, we used our Sail and Sign Carnival card to pay for plays so no tokens or an additional play card were needed.
 When we played games that earned tickets, we just had to feed them into a machine where it would load the total to our Sail and Sign card.
 Then, we took that same card to another machine to redeem the tickets for prizes.
 My sons really enjoyed playing the virtual reality game that they had there.

+It's so great that they had a lot of kid-friendly activities on the ship.
 The kids had a lot of fun playing mini-golf and games at the arcade on the cruise ship.

 Cruise Elegant Night